Building a Storage Shed vs Renting a Storage Unit – What You Need to Know

 Central TX Self Storage Facilities – Amy’s Attic Self Storage

 Amy’s Attic Self Storage provides clean, secure, and climate-controlled storage solutions for both short- and long-term needs.
-With five convenient Central Texas locations — Waco, Temple, Belton, Harker Heights, and Salado — our customers enjoy flexible month-to-month leases, affordable rates, and exceptional customer service.
+With five convenient Central Texas locations — Waco, Temple, Belton, Harker Heights, and Salado — customers enjoy flexible month-to-month leases, affordable rates, and exceptional customer service.

 If you’re ready to simplify your storage situation, contact Amy’s Attic Self Storage or call 855-426-9728 to reserve your unit today.